Lxnus/alphos-api/README.md

 For further explanation, see the [Guice documentation](https://github.com/google/guice/wiki).

 ## Coming soon
 Until now, the main focus was on the main-alphos-system.
-Know we are able to implement all our existing services into our api.
+Currently, we are working on implementing all our existing services into our api.
 We are strongly working on automatically and advanced natural language analysis.
 Another goal is to implement more algorithms used in the field of artificial general intelligence to integrate advanced AGI algorithms into commercial usage.